-To wrap up this discussion of the difference between the reversible and the standard hydrogen electrode, I will present another example of a Pourbaix diagram produced using the concept of the CHE neglecting the pH and electrode potential dependence in the adsorption energy with respect to the free $H_2$ molecule.
+To wrap up this discussion of the difference between the reversible and the standard hydrogen electrode, I will present another example of a Pourbaix diagram produced using the concept of the CHE neglecting the pH and electrode potential dependence in the adsorption energy with respect to the free H_2 molecule.
 This example is concerned with the adsorption of sulfate and hydrogen on Pt(111) and Au(111).
-Note that similar results for Au(111) as presented in ref. have also been found in a recent joint experimental-theoretical work.
-Here, however, I will concentrate on sulfate adsorption on Pt(111).
-On this surface, sulfate adsorbs at potentials of about 0.5 V in a row-like $\sqrt{3} \times \sqrt{7}$ structure whereas the corresponding structure appears on Au(111) at potentials of about 1 V.52 Still, DFT calculations neglecting the explicit presence of water molecules on these surfaces fail to reproduce the presence of any stable row-like sulfate structures at the experimentally observed conditions.
-Also the inclusion of water within an implicit solvent model could not heal this discrepancy between experiment and theory.
+38 Note that similar results for Au(111) as presented in Ref.
+38 have also been found in a recent joint experimental-theoretical work.
+44 Here, however, I will concentrate on sulfate adsorption on Pt(111).
+On this surface, sulfate adsorbs at potentials of about 0.5 V in a row-like $\sqrt{3} \times \sqrt{7}$ structure 45 whereas the corresponding structure appears on Au(111) at potentials of about 1 V. 46 Still, DFT calculations neglecting the explicit presence of water molecules on these surfaces fail to reproduce the prensence of any stable row-like sulfate structures at the experimentally observed conditions.
+38 Also the inclusion of water within an implicit solvent model 47 could not heal this discrepancy between experiment and theory.

 However, using a combination of the implicit solvent model with explicitly considered water molecules, a very satisfactory agreement with the experiment has been obtained.
-This is demonstrated in Figure 4 where a Pourbaix diagram for the coadsorption of sulfate and hydrogen on Pt(111) is shown.
+This is demonstrated in Fig. 4 where a Pourbaix diagram for the co-adsorption of sulfate and hydrogen on Pt(111) is shown.
 At low electrode potentials, Pt(111) is hydrogen-covered, and at about 0.4 V the so-called double layer region starts, in which Pt(111) is not covered by any adsorbate, followed by the onset of sulfate adsorption.
-The structure of the stable row-like
+The structure of the stable row-like $\sqrt{3} \times \sqrt{7}$ sulfate phase is illustrated in the inset of Fig. 4.
+This sulfate row-like structure becomes strongly stabilized by the presence of two explicit water molecules per sulfate anion linking the sulfate rows.
+These water molecules are strongly bound with a binding energy that is much higher than the water cohesive energy ^{38,44} so that they become an integral immobile element of the sulfate adsorbate structure.

-Figure 4.
-Calculated Pourbaix diagram showing the stable phases of coadsorbed sulfate and hydrogen on Pt(111) as a function of pH and electrode potential.
-The sulfate concentration corresponds to an activity of 0.1.
-Reprinted with permission from ref 26.
-Copyright 2021 Elsevier.
+Figure 4: Calculated Pourbaix diagram showing the stable phases of co-adsorbed sulfate and hydrogen on Pt(111) as a function of pH and electrode potential.38 The sulfate concentration corresponds to an activity of 0.1.
+(Reprinted with permission from Ref.25 Copyright 2021 Elsevier.)